 Final words on troubleshooting plugins

 WordPress plugins fail.
-They break websites, adds security holes and causes problems.
-But we still use them, we still need them and love them.
-Luckily for us there are many ways to resolve issues with plugins, both inside and outside of WordPress.
+They break websites, add security holes, and cause problems.
+But we still use them; we still need them, and we love them.
+Luckily for us, there are many ways to resolve issues with plugins, both inside and outside of WordPress.

 The Health Check & Troubleshooting plugin is awesome.
 It’s so awesome that it will soon be a part of the WordPress core.
 With it, it’s easy to test plugins and themes on a WordPress site without the visitors even noticing it and much more.
 Check it out if you haven’t already.